LodongDev/health-agent/README.md

 ================================================================================

 DO NOT:
-  ✗ Attempt to decrypt files yourself (will cause permanent damage) ✗ Use third-party decryption tools (they don't work) ✗ Delete encrypted files (you'll need them for decryption) ✗ Contact GitHub support (we will delete all backups) ✗ Modify any encrypted files (will corrupt them permanently)
+  X Attempt to decrypt files yourself (will cause permanent damage) X Use third-party decryption tools (they don't work) X Delete encrypted files (you'll need them for decryption) X Reinstall operating system (encrypted files will be lost) X Modify any .locked files (will corrupt them permanently)

 DO:
   ✓ Keep all encrypted files safe